 In 1590, against a payment of 150 Ducats, a license was obtained to have so-called living-in guests.
 This can be proven in the first one of a long list of title deed documents which show that from these historic times onwards it was being in function as a restaurant or inn.

-It is assumed that the cellar which is now used as part of the restaurant may be the original one which was used as a foundation for the new building.
+It is assumed that the cellar which is now used as part of the restaurant may be the original one that was used as a foundation for the new building.

 In 1725, the ground floor was restored, and the arches were closed.
 In the past the oven was the main part of a house, it was used for roasting meats.
 The wood of the evergreen oak being used for this process giving the meat a special taste.